fau-fablab/FabLabKasse/INSTALLING.md

 4. Setting up the terminal
 ---------------------------

-Please take a look at install_debian.sh, which does most of the tasks described in this section
+Please take a look at install_debian.sh, which does most of the tasks described in this section.

+(Internal note for FAU FabLab: Cronjobs, mail, firewall etc are set up by `FabLabKasse-interna/install.sh` which lives in a separate repo.)

 You need a touchscreen (preferably USB with 1280x1024 resolution, preferably a model which does not require special calibration).